kaputnikGo/QTaudio/README.md

 Do not drive the handset speaker too loud.<br />
 Not sure of peak volume yet, nor of frequency response.<br/>
 Possible problematic frequency ~600 Hz at amplitude. <br />
-Currently assuming that 90% is a safe peak for most frequencies.
+Currently assuming that 90% is a safe peak for most frequencies.<br />
+Device now has S4 Mini (GT-I9195) speaker installed, so freq response no longer based on original PinePhone (1.2a).

-Version: 0.1.1
+Version: 0.1.2

-amixer volume and unmute for headphones and speakers is WORKING<br />
+amixer volume and unmute for headphones and speakers WORKING<br />
-amixer onboard mic1 and mic2 mute/unmute and pipe to headphones or speakers is WORKING
+amixer onboard mic1 and mic2 mute/unmute and pipe to headphones or speakers WORKING

 n.b. see Example Case below in Notes section

-Simple 6 button operation to switch with info text:
+Simple 10 button operation to switch with info text:
 - either headphone or speakers on with hardcoded volume set (80%)
 - unmute the handset or headset microphones
 - mute all microphones
 - QAudio device list debug print
+- load 10 min ogg file for playback
+- AudioGen for continous tone testing
 - Volume rocker also controls volume for Headphones (UI says Speakers)

 built for Pinephone Community Edition (PostmarketOS) hardware with UBports installed on eMMC.<br />